openstack/nova/doc/source/install/get-started-compute.rst

 ``nova-api-metadata`` service
   Accepts metadata requests from instances.
-The ``nova-api-metadata`` service is generally used when you run in multi-host mode with ``nova-network`` installations.
-For details, see :ref:`metadata-service-deploy` in the Compute Administrator Guide.
+The ``nova-api-metadata`` service is used when running a multi-cell deployment.
+For more information, refer to :ref:`cells-v2-layout-metadata-api`.

 ``nova-compute`` service
   A worker daemon that creates and terminates virtual machine instances through